andreypopp/react-app-controller/README.md

 Note the `this.state.page`, it is the currently active component according to `window.location` and routing table (`routes` attribute you passed as a part of a controller specification in `createController`).

+In case there were no matches for a current URL then `this.state.page` will be `null`.
+You should handle this case according your needs.

 You can override the `.render()` by own implementation, just pass it as a part of controller specification into `createController`.